pmargolies/teamKnow/about.md

 ## Justin Jefferson
 _U.S.
 Department of Education_ - <a href="mailto:Justin.Jefferson@ed.gov">Justin.Jefferson@ed.gov</a>

+Justin Jefferson currently works at the US Department of Education as an IT Specialist and Contracting Officer's Representative (COR).
+His work within the Office of the Chief Information Officer (OCIO) is mostly focused on the main ED.gov website as a COR, lead tester and backup Project Manager.
+Prior to joining the Department in 2002, Justin previously worked as a summer intern at the Department of Veterans Affairs, Office of Security and Law Enforcement.

 ## Philip Margolies
 _U.S.
 Patent and Trademark Office_ - <a href="mailto:Philip.Margolies@uspto.gov">Philip.Margolies@uspto.gov</a>